mackenziedg/Advanced-Git-Lab/Advanced_Git_Lab.md

 Well it tracks something, right?
 I mean, that's how it does\ldots whatever it is that is actually does.

-Many other version control systems (VCS) store changes as files and the changes made over time (these types of systems are referred to as _delta-based_.)(Figure \ref{delta})
+Many other version control systems (VCS) store changes as files and the changes made over time (these types of systems are referred to as _delta-based_ (Figure \ref{delta}).)

 ![A delta-based VCS history. \footnotesize{ProGit}\label{delta}](./img/delta-based.png)

 Although many people think of it this way (I did until I put together this document), Git is __not__ delta-based.
-Instead, it stores snapshots of the current state of each file, while unchanged files are represented by a link to the previous identical file.
-(Figure \ref{snapshot-based}) (TODO: does this mean a link to a link or multiple links to one real file?)
+Instead, it stores snapshots of the current state of each file, while unchanged files are represented by a link to the previous identical file (Figure \ref{snapshot-based}).

 ![A snapshot-based VCS (Git) history. \label{snapshot-based}](./img/snapshot-based.png)